rozanaim2026/product-service/README.md

 If you found this project helpful, please consider giving it a ⭐ on GitHub.
 It really helps and motivates me to build more cloud-native projects.

 ---

+# 📄 License

+This project is part of the **LUCCI Cloud Native E-Commerce Platform** and is intended for learning, portfolio, and demonstration purposes.

+---

 <div align="center">

 ## ☁️ Built with Node.js • Express.js • PostgreSQL • Docker • Render • Aiven